History of Slovenia: Border with Austria

-After the dissolution of the Austro-Hungarian Empire in late 1918, an armed dispute started between the Slovenes and German Austria for the regions of Lower Styria and southern Carinthia.
-In November 1918, Rudolf Maister seized the city of Maribor and surrounding areas of Lower Styria in the name of the newly formed Yugoslav state.
-The Austrian government of Styria refrained from military intervention and also opposed a referendum, knowing that the vast majority of Lower Styria was ethnically Slovenian, while Maribor, Ptuj, and Celje had a German-speaking majority, partly as a result of assimilation of Slovenes.
+An armed dispute started between the Slovenes and German Austria for the regions of Lower Styria and southern Carinthia.
+In November 1918, Rudolf Maister seized Maribor and surrounding areas of Lower Styria in the name of the Yugoslav state.
+The Austrian government of Styria refrained from military intervention and opposed a referendum.
+The vast majority of Lower Styria was ethnically Slovenian, while Maribor, Ptuj, and Celje had German-speaking majorities, partly as a result of Slovene assimilation.
 Maribor and Lower Styria were eventually awarded to Yugoslavia in the Treaty of Saint-Germain.

-Around the same time, a group of volunteers led by Franjo Malgaj attempted to take control of southern Carinthia.
-Fighting in Carinthia lasted between December 1918 and June 1919, when the Slovene volunteers and the regular Serbian Army managed to occupy the city of Klagenfurt.
-In compliance with the Treaty of Saint-Germain, the Yugoslav forces had to withdraw from Klagenfurt, while a referendum was to be held in other areas of southern Carinthia.
-In October 1920, the majority of the population of southern Carinthia voted to remain in Austria, and only a small portion of the province (around Dravograd and Guštanj) was awarded to the Kingdom of Serbs, Croats and Slovenes.
-With the Treaty of Trianon, on the other hand, Kingdom of Yugoslavia was awarded the Slovene-inhabited Prekmurje region, which had belonged to Hungary since the 10th century.
+Around the same time, volunteers led by Franjo Malgaj attempted to take control of southern Carinthia.
+Fighting in Carinthia lasted between December 1918 and June 1919, when the Slovene volunteers and the regular Serbian Army occupied Klagenfurt.
+In compliance with the Treaty of Saint-Germain, Yugoslav forces withdrew from Klagenfurt, while a referendum was to be held in other parts of southern Carinthia.
+In October 1920, the majority in southern Carinthia voted to remain in Austria, and only a small portion of the province (around Dravograd and Guštanj) was awarded to the Kingdom.
+With the Treaty of Trianon, the Kingdom was awarded the Slovene-inhabited Prekmurje region, which had belonged to Hungary since the 10th century.

 Border with Italy

-In exchange for joining the Allied Powers in the First World War, the Kingdom of Italy, under the secret Treaty of London (1915) and later Treaty of Rapallo (1920), was granted rule over much of the Slovene territories.
-These included a quarter of the Slovene ethnic territory, including areas that were exclusively ethnic Slovene.
-The population of the affected areas was approximately 327,000 of the total population of 1.3 million Slovenes.
+In exchange for joining the Allied Powers in the First World War, the Kingdom of Italy, under the secret Treaty of London (1915) and later Treaty of Rapallo (1920), was granted rule over much of Slovene territories.
+These included a quarter of Slovene ethnic territory, including areas that were exclusively Slovene.
+The population of the affected areas was approximately 327,000 of the total of 1.3 million.

+Border with Austria

+Following a plebiscite in October 1920, the Slovene-speaking southern Carinthia was ceded to Austria.
+With the Treaty of Trianon, the Kingdom of Yugoslavia was awarded the mostly Slovene-inhabited Prekmurje region, formerly part of Austria-Hungary.
+Slovenes living in territories that fell under the rule of the neighbouring states—Italy, Austria, and Hungary—were subjected to assimilation.